 The buff, beautiful and tanned beeline for this enduring, easy-breezy, Miami-bent all-dayer for its consistently good food, easy 'tude and knack for partying in style.
 Opt for a day-long rental of your sunlounger and get money off your F&B… Ray-Bans at the ready!

 Tip: Been before?
-Note that Catch has moved to a new location on Bang Tao Beach.
+Note that Catch is also located on Bang Tao Beach.

 202/88 Moo 2 / Cherngtalay / +66 76 316 567/ 9am-2am daily / catchbeachclub.com